-You can absolutely wear flats with bootcut jeans, but they must be hemmed so they stop ¼ to ½ of an inch above the floor, unless of course they’re cropped.
-If you have short legs, consider wearing your flats with high-waisted jeans and a tucked-in shirt, which creates the appearance of length.
+If you have shorter legs, consider wearing your flats with high-waisted jeans and a tucked-in shirt, which will create the appearance of length.
 Taller women will find a mid-rise pair works nicely, but you can up your style game by wearing flats that contrast with the color of your jeans for a look that pops.